 I pulled out the ingredients & pre-measured everything and had it ready to assemble easily.

 I heated 1/4 cup of water just until warm to proof the yeast.
 Two teaspoons of yeast were sprinkled over the warm water and I let it stand for about 10 minutes.
 This lets you know your yeast is live & you’re good to go.

 Two tablespoons of local honey were added along with 1 1/2 cup of RancherMan’s home-brew beer, 1/4 cup olive oil, two chopped and seeded jalapenos and about 1 cup of shredded Colby / Monterrey Jack blend cheese.
 The KitchenAid was turned on & the mixture was thoroughly mixed.

-Then I added about 4 1/2 cups of flour and 1/2 salt and mixed it all at slow speed until it was fully incorporated.
+Then I added about 4 1/2 cups of flour and 1/2 tsp salt and mixed it all at slow speed until it was fully incorporated.

 If after the first minute or two the dough looks too wet you can add more flour a tablespoon at a time.
 But a little light is better than a little heavy on the flour.

 After mixing I placed the dough ball into a lightly oiled bowl, covered the dough with plastic wrap sprayed with oil.
 The dough was placed in a warm location for the dough to rise to about double.
 This takes about an hour.

 After about an hour the dough doubled in size.
-I punch it down & placed it on a floured surface.
+So I punch it down & placed it on a floured surface.